 Principles of Agricultural Mechanics is an intermediate course introducing students to basic skills and knowledge in construction and land management for both rural and urban environments.
 This course covers topics including project management, basic engine and motor mechanics, land surveying, irrigation and drainage, agricultural structures, and basic metalworking techniques.
 Upon completion of this course, proficient students will be prepared for more advanced coursework in agricultural mechanics.
-Offered on alternating years.
-Course will be available for the 2022-23 school year.

-AGRICULTURAL POWER AND EQUIPMENT Course # C18H13 1 Credit: 10th, 11th
+AGRICULTURAL POWER AND EQUIPMENT - Course # C18H13 1 Credit: 10th, 11th